Tap Into The Island’s Biggest Gems…

 1. From Their Soil to Your Plate

-The Farm House Café is the definition of “farm-to-table.”
+Farm House is the definition of “farm-to-table.”
 Everything is fresh—like, just-picked-this-morning fresh.
 Ingredients come straight from the farm, and you can taste the difference.
-Whether it’s the tender, slow-braised pork chop or the ultra-satisfying vegan plantain waffles, every dish feels like a love letter to the land and the people who cultivate it.
+Whether it’s the tender, slow-braised pork chop or the ultra-satisfying vegetables, every dish feels like a love letter to the land and the people who cultivate it.

 2. There’s Something for Everyone